 "Audit-related fees" are fees billed for assurance and related services that are reasonably related to the performance of the audit or review of our financial statements and are not reported under the caption "Audit fees."
-For the fiscal years ended December 28, 2013 and December 29, 2012, these fees primarily relate to attestation services rendered in connection with regulatory filings in certain foreign jurisdictions and various other services.
+For the fiscal years ended January 3, 2015 and December 28, 2013, these fees primarily relate to attestation services rendered in connection with regulatory filings in certain foreign jurisdictions and various other services.

-"Tax fees" for the fiscal years ended December 28, 2013 and December 29, 2012 include consultation, preparation and compliance services for domestic and certain foreign jurisdictions and consulting related to research and development credits.
+"Tax fees" for the fiscal years ended January 3, 2015 and December 28, 2013 include consultation, preparation and compliance services for domestic and certain foreign jurisdictions and consulting related to research and development credits.

-"All other fees" for the fiscal year ended December 28, 2013 includes fees for a consulting project related to our environmental sustainability program and for the fiscal year ended December 29, 2012 includes fees for services related to healthcare strategies and predictive modeling for our employee health benefits program.
+"All other fees" for the fiscal year ended January 3, 2015 and for the fiscal year ended December 28, 2013 includes fees for a consulting project related to our environmental sustainability program.